wadmp/wadmp.github.io/src/gen3/explanations/device management/README.md

 #### Static Fields

 These fields hold constant information that typically doesn't change over time.
+Some of them are editable (like Name, Description), but once edited, they remain static.
 Examples include:

 - Device ID
 - MAC Address